Fureidis: History

 A cave above the old part of Fureidis on the western slope of the Carmel was found to contain fragments of pottery from the Chalcolithic period, including large bowls, jars, ossuary fragments and a pale pink limestone pendant.
 It appears to have been used as a dwelling and a burial cave.
 The artifacts in the cave attest to the presence of a settlement from the pre-Ghassulian period.
+In the 19th century, three rock-hewn tombs were examined at Fureidis, each with several kokhim.

 Pottery and remains from an aqueduct dating to the Roman and Byzantine periods have also been found.

-In the 19th century, three rock-hewn tombs were examined at Fureidis, each with several kokhim.

 At the northern edge of Fureidis, pottery remains from the 13th -14th century, a coin dating to 1388–1399 CE, and building remains dated to the Mamluk period have been excavated.

-Ottoman era
+Ottoman Empire

 In 1517 Fureidis was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed the Jezreel Valley, Mount Carmel, Beit She'an Valley, northern Samaria, Ramot Menashe, the northern part of the Sharon plain.

 During the late Ottoman period, in 1859, the English consul Rogers estimated the population to be 200, who cultivated 18 feddans of land.
 In 1870, the French explorer Victor Guérin visited the village.
 He estimated it had one hundred and forty people, mostly shepherds and woodcutters, some who also cultivated the land.

 In 1882, the PEF's Survey of Western Palestine (SWP) described the place as a village of adobe and stone at the foot of the hill, with a well to the south.
 A population list from about 1887 showed that Kh.
 Fureidis had about 300 inhabitants, all Muslim.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Al Feridis had a population of 335; all Muslims, increasing in the 1931 census to 454; still all Muslims, in a total of 98 houses.

 In the 1945 statistics the population of Fureidis consisted of 780 Muslims and the land area was 4,450 dunams, according to an official land and population survey.
 Of this, 365 dunams were designated for plantations and irrigable land, 1,717 for cereals, while 6 dunams were built-up (urban) areas.